-When can I start exercising again after breast reduction surgery?
+When can I start exercising again after surgery?

 In general, you can start light movement such as walking immediately after breast reduction surgery.
 Once your incisions are well healed, you will be able to increase the intensity of your exercises.
 This usually takes 4-6 weeks.
 Dr. Hirsch will let you know when it is ok to resume more strenuous exercises.

-When can I go back to work after breast reduction surgery?
+When can I go back to work after surgery?

 Most people are off work for 1 week after breast reduction surgery, although the time may be more or less depending on the physical demands of your job.

-Will I have drains after breast reduction surgery?
+Will I have drains after surgery?

-Typically, Dr. Hirsch does not use drains during breast reduction surgery although he will occasionally use them.
+or schedule online today »Typically, Dr. Hirsch does not use drains during breast reduction surgery although he will occasionally use them.
 If drains are placed, please record their output on the sheet that Dr. Hirsch's office provides for you so that he knows when they can be removed.
 You may shower as you normally would when the drains are present and wash their insertion sites with soap and water.